wwymak/mojo-gpu-puzzles/book/src/puzzle_09/layout_tensor.md

 ## Overview

-Implement a kernel that compute the running sum of the last 3 positions of 1D LayoutTensor `a` and stores it in 1D LayoutTensor `out`.
+Implement a kernel that compute the running sum of the last 3 positions of 1D LayoutTensor `a` and stores it in 1D LayoutTensor `output`.

 **Note:** _You have 1 thread per position.
 You only need 1 global read and 1 global write per thread._